 I walked through the area at a leisurely pace and took a decent amount of pictures since the light was coming in really nice.

 This tree was once the tallest in Big Basin at 329 feet, but the top broke in a storm, and now it is 293 feet.
-It is a site to behold in the park.
+It is a sight to behold in the park.

 The next tree I saw was the Father of the Forest Tree.